The Music Program at St Albans Secondary College provides students with new and varied performance opportunities, within and outside of the school.

 In addition to the range of activities offered in the classroom — including VCE and VCAL VET Music— the school offers private and small group tuition in four instrumental disciplines: voice, piano and keyboards, guitar and electric bass, and drums and percussion.
 The music staff has a wealth of teaching experience, as well as many years’ experience working in front of live audiences and in recording studios.

 Weekly Instrumental music lessons, at a nominal cost to the student per term, are available, and are scheduled each week.

 You don’t have to be an aspiring performer to enjoy music at SASC though.
 You might like to participate purely for the enjoyment and educational benefits it provides.
-Learning to sing and/or play a musical instrument has a host of additional benefits and side-effects, such as improved hand-eye coordination, greater concentration, improved academic skills, particularly with maths and languages, and most of all an involvement in an artistic pursuit.
+Learning to sing and/or play a musical instrument has a host of additional benefits and side-effects, such as improved hand-eye coordination, greater concentration, improved academic skills, particularly with maths and languages, and most of all, an involvement in an artistic pursuit.

-So if you’re in any way inclined to become involved in music here at SASC — whether it be learning to sing or play a musical instrument, as a participant in a music class, as a sound technician, or just to be involved in the various events — the opportunities are many!
+If you’re in any way inclined to become involved in music here at SASC — whether it be learning to sing or play a musical instrument, as a participant in a music class, as a sound technician, or just to be involved in the various events — the opportunities are many!